patmcgtx/scrivener2dayone/HOWTO.md

 `scrivener2dayone.sh > day-one.txt`

 You can also add some command-line arguments, which will be concatenated to the end of each entry.
-This give you a wayto add hastags or whataver into you want to every entry you import into DayOne.
+This give you a way to add hastags or whataver you want on the end of every entry you import into DayOne.

 `scrivener2dayone.sh \#ideas \#dialog > day-one.txt`